salina-nakarmi/Recommendo/README.md

 #### 2. Feature Engineering:
  A new column called Combined_feature was created by merging key textual information such as title, author, publisher, genre, and description into a single string.
+Then it was converted to lowercase.
 This forms the input text for vectorization.

 #### 3. Vectorization with TF-IDF: